DMK won't stop until NEET exemption is secured, says Stalin; party stages hunger strike seeking abolition of test | Politics

 DMK President and Tamil Nadu Chief Minister M K Stalin on Sunday assured all efforts to ensure NEET exemption for the state, as his son and cabinet minister Udhayanidhi led the party's state-wide hunger strike demanding the abolition of the test.

-The DMK will not stop till Tamil Nadu gets exemption from the central qualifying test, Stalin said, while the opposition BJP slammed the ruling party in the state for ''politicising'' NEET.
+The DMK will not stop till Tamil Nadu gets exemption from the central qualifying test for medical courses, Stalin said, while the opposition BJP slammed the ruling party in the state for ''politicising'' NEET.

+Udhayanidhi said the party won't stop with today's agitation and that it would even stage a protest in Delhi over the issue.

 The CM's remarks at a wedding coincided with his party's agitation seeking to do away with the National Entrance-cum-Eligibility Test (NEET).